sightsdev/SIGHTSVision/README.md

 The spatial mapping script uses the ZED SDK to interface with ZED, a depth-sensing camera from StereoLabs.

 ### 3. YOLO Object Detection
 This project uses a YOLO object detector to find the signs in an image.
-The software contains a weights and cfg file, trained using darknet, which runs through OpenCV.
+The software comes with a weights and cfg file, trained using darknet, which will be interpreted by OpenCV.

 ## Downloading and Running